 - EVs are less expensive to operate than conventional gas vehicles, have lower maintenance costs, and offer the convenience of fueling (charging) at home or work. - Studies conducted in California show that costs associated with installing EV charging infrastructure can be several times less expensive for new construction than during a retrofit.
-Up to 75% of the retrofit cost would be avoided if EV-ready infrastructure was included during the initial construction. - EVs will help reduce greenhouse gas (GHG) emissions produced by moving goods and people. - EVs can save an estimated \$2,300 in annual operation and maintenance costs and provide an enhanced driving experience with silent drive and smooth acceleration.

-Adding Electric Vehicle Supply Equipment during new construction would significantly reduce the cost impact for a homeowner later switching to an EV.
+Up to 75% of the retrofit cost would be avoided if EV-ready infrastructure was included during the initial construction. - EVs can save an estimated \$2,300 in annual operation and maintenance costs and provide an enhanced driving experience with silent drive and smooth acceleration. - Adding Electric Vehicle Supply Equipment (EVSE) during new construction would significantly reduce the cost impact for a homeowner later switching to an EV.